Rideau Street McDonald's

-The Rideau Street McDonald's, unofficially known as the World's Worst McDonald's, was an infamous McDonald's restaurant located at 99 Rideau Street in the ByWard Market area of Ottawa, Ontario, Canada.
-It operated from 1985 to 2023 and was notorious for its daily crime and incidents.
+The Rideau Street McDonald's, unofficially known as the World's Worst McDonald's, was a McDonald's restaurant at 99 Rideau Street in the ByWard Market area of Ottawa, Ontario, Canada.
+It operated from 1985 to 2023 and became the focus of a high rate of crime and disorder.

 99 Rideau St.

 In 1985, a McDonald's opened at 99 Rideau Street in a building built in 1908 and previously known as "The Atwood" apartments.
 In 1983, the building had received a heritage property designation under the Ontario Heritage Act, following the demolition of properties across the street to make way for the construction of the Rideau Centre.
 That year, the city approved construction of a shopping centre on the site which would incorporate the building's façade.

 The restaurant originally spread across three floors, with seating on the main floor, a mezzanine above, and the food service counter and kitchen below.
 It downsized in the early 2000s, concentrating activity on the main floor.
 The Rideau Street McDonald's had two entrances: one on Rideau Street, and a back door on George Street that led to the rest of the ByWard market.